Walter Lincoln Hawkins: Later years and advocacy efforts

 Hawkins retired from Bell labs in 1976 after 34 years of contributions, and transitioned to working as the director of research of the Plastics Institute of America from 1976 to 1983.

 Throughout his career, Hawkins was involved with minority advocacy efforts.
-Whilst working at Bell Labs, he helped establish the Bell Laboratories Summer Research Program for Minorities and Women in 1974, which benefitted over 1,200 participants at the time of his death.
+Whilst working at Bell Labs, he helped establish the Bell Laboratories Summer Research Program for Minorities and Women in 1974, which benefited over 1,200 participants at the time of his death.
 Hawkins also helped establish and run the Bell Laboratories Cooperative Research Fellowship Program, which recruits and supports minorities and engineers interested in earning PhDs..
 After retiring from Bell Labs, Hawkins continued to consult with the organization on diversity programming.
 After retirement, Hawkins began teaching and encouraging college students to study science and engineering.
 In 1981, he became the first chairman of Project SEED (Support of the Educationally & Economically Disadvantaged), an American Chemical Society program designed to promote science careers for minority students.
 He also served as chairman of the National Academy of Sciences/National Research Council Committee on Minorities in Engineering.

 On August 20, 1992, Hawkins died in San Marcos, California due to heart failure.
 He was 81.